Thrushes

 The name fieldfare is derived from the 11th Century word feldefare, which, according to some authorities, means ‘traveller across the fields’.
 However, in a paper from 1855, On False Etymologies, in Transactions of the Philological Society (6): 69, H. Wedgwood points out that this is a false presumption.
 In reality, the name is derived from the old Anglo-Saxon name of the bird, feala-for, perhaps alluding to the tawny-yellow colour on the breast.

 In Latin, pilaris means ‘thrush’, but this name is in reality based on a misunderstanding.
-The Ancients mistook the Greek trikhas (a type of thrush) for trikhos (‘hair’), so in Latin it became pilaris (‘to deprive of hair’), derived from pilus (‘hair’).
+The Ancients mistook the Greek word trikhas, which denoted a kind of thrush, for trikhos (‘hair’), so in Latin it became pilaris (‘to deprive of hair’), derived from pilus (‘hair’).

 Feeding fieldfare, near Lake Furesøen, northern Zealand, Denmark.
 (Photos copyright © by Kaj Halberg)